British Film Institute: Education

 The BFI offers a range of education initiatives, in particular to support the teaching of film and media studies in schools.
 In late 2012, the BFI received money from the Department for Education to create the BFI Film Academy Network for young people aged between 16 and 25.
 A residential scheme is held at the NFTS every year.

 Festivals

-The BFI runs the annual London Film Festival along with BFI Flare: London LGBT Film Festival and the youth-orientated Future Film Festival.
+The BFI runs the annual London Film Festival along with BFI Flare: London LGBTIQ+ Film Festival and the youth-orientated Future Film Festival.